lukaus/PokeDox/README.md

 Version numbering is more of just milestones, can't even remember most of them, but here ya go:

-VERSION 0.8 INCLUDES:
+VERSION 0.9 INCLUDES:

     -   Finished (visually) GUI
     -   Completed Pokemon list with dex numbers/types
     -   Filter for region, types and collection
     -   Search by Pokemon name function
     -   Saveable changes to data

-'Blockers' for 0.9:

     -   Implement the rest of the GUI: "Mark Selected As..." buttons

+# This program is now useable!!

 TODO for final version (1.0):